muratrencber/html-node-editor/README.md

 A simple node editor which can be customised for different types of usages.

 ## Roadmap:
--Documentation
+- Documentation
--Flags panel for nodes
+- Flags panel for nodes
--Array constructs for custom node properties
+- Array constructs for custom node properties
--CSS adjustments for node styles
+- CSS adjustments for node styles
--More flexible customisation
+- More flexible customisation
--Optimization for larger projects
+- Optimization for larger projects
--Undo/Redo features
+- Undo/Redo features